etruel/wpematico/readme.txt

 > See all detailed changelog at [wpematico Releases](https://wpematico.com/releases/)

+= 2.6.24 Mar 25, 2024 =
+* Improves compatibilities with WordPress 6.5
+* Fixes some PHP warnings on campaigns list.

 = 2.6.23 Feb 23, 2024 =
 * Bump to WP 6.5
 * Fixes the fetch and download of audio/video files from the content of feed items to the WordPress Media.